Top 10 Trees

 Trees and shrubs are your greatest landscaping investment!
 Regardless of the shape or size of trees and shrubs, there will always be necessary maintenance needed to uphold the health of these plants and prevent diseases.

-In this blog, you’ll find the top ten trees and shrubs that are ideal for your Central Texas landscape.
+In this blog, you’ll find the top ten trees and shrubs that are ideal for your Texas landscape.
 We will continue this series to hit on related topics such as necessary maintenance instructions, common diseases, and preventative measures that should be taken to stop the spread of diseases found in trees and shrubs.

 Top 5 Trees for Your Front and Backyard